-This report is based on data from the files of the Conservation and Amenity Section, An Foras Forbartha, from the published literature and from several periods of field observations in February - June, 1973.
+This report is based on data from the files of the Conservation and Amenity Section, An Foras Forbartha, from the published literature and from several periods of field observations.
 It is a provisional document subject to future research.

 The report consists of the following parts:-